ejabberd Developer Guide¶

 Getting sub-elements¶

-Once a programmer gets a stanza in xmpp_element()
+Once a programmer gets a stanza in xmpp_element() format, (s)he might

 want to get its subelement.
 To accomplish this the following function